Brake Fluid Flush

 Click on the questions below to see answers to our FAQ's about Brake Pad Replacements

 Cost of a brake fluid flush depends on vehicle type, and if there is additional repairs, maintenance or parts required to complete the task.
-While we have the wheels off, for your safety we will also check the calipers, wheel cylinders, brake hoses, brake lines, and master cylinder for any faults or signs of wear that need to be addressed and advise you if necessary.
+While we have the wheels off, we will also check the calipers, wheel cylinders, brake hoses, brake lines, and master cylinder for any faults or signs of wear that need to be addressed and advise you if necessary.

 If you would like to know costs - give our friendly staff a call to discuss your car and get a quote.
 If during the procedure we do notice something that needs extra attention that will affect our quote we will always call you to confirm before proceeding.